 The Resort Restaurants: Gurney’s and the Yacht Club

-Gurney’s Montauk Resort operates the only oceanfront restaurant campus in the Hamptons.
-Its flagship, Gigi’s, launched in summer 2025 and serves New American coastal cuisine with both indoor and outdoor oceanside seating.
+Gurney’s Montauk Resort celebrates its 100th anniversary in 2026.
+Initially founded in 1926 by Maude Gurney as a modest 20-room inn, the property now commands 2,000 feet of private oceanfront beach with 158 rooms, suites, and private cottages.
+Its flagship restaurant, Gigi’s, launched in summer 2025 after replacing the nine-year run of Scarpetta Beach.
+Executive Chef Justin Lee (formerly of Mina Group) built a menu around coastal American cuisine.
+The Angry Lobster, a 1.5-pound specimen drenched in smoky chili sauce with Aleppo pepper and grilled Tuscan bread, anchors the menu.
+Ninety-two seats inside, 125 on the patio, and 180-degree Atlantic views.
 Firepit operates as a seasonal outdoor lounge with cocktails and ocean views.
-The Beach Club offers daytime food and drink across 2,000 feet of private beach.
+The Beach Club offers daytime food and drink across the private beach.
 Dune Cafe handles breakfast and lunch.
-Together, these venues compose a dining circuit (the word “campus” might be more accurate) that runs from sunrise coffee to midnight cocktails without ever leaving the resort.
+Together, these venues compose a dining circuit that runs from sunrise coffee to midnight cocktails without ever leaving the resort.

 Alba Spiaggia at Montauk Yacht Club